priyankark/CodeAir/README.md

-# CodeAir: AirDrop, but for VS Code
+# CodeAir: Remote Control for VS Code using your smartphone!

 ## Table of Contents
 1. [Introduction](#introduction)